dequelabs/axe-android/.github/pull_request_template.md

 ## Requester Review Items

+- [ ] Ensure the Pull Request is into develop.
 - [ ] Test coverage has not gone down.
 - [ ] Documentation updated or not needed.
 (Wiki, Issues, etc)
 - [ ] Angular Type leads to proper Semantic Version.